8 Rules to Protect Your eCommerce Platform From Hacking

 D) Avoid Storing Sensitive Customer Information

-Customers' information and data are essential in eCommerce business since business owners use these data to improve their user experience and product offering.
+Customers' information and data are essential in eCommerce business since business owners use these data to improve their user experience and product offerings.
 Similarly, some of this information, such as credit card numbers, are also the prime target of hackers.

 Once this information is compromised, it can lead to credit card fraud and even loss of customers.
 To avoid this type of fraud, get adequate information on credit card fraud detection.
 Irrespective of your business size, keeping your customers' data safe should be at the top of your business needs.